This website uses Cookies

 Illegal employment

-If an employer is found to have employed a non-EU national illegally, meaning without the mandatory work permit, the Inspectorate SZW (formerly known as the Labor Inspectorate), can impose a hefty fine.
-Fines may vary from a written warning to €8000, depending on the company size and several factual circumstances.
-The Inspectorate imposes fines per infringement of the rules and per employee that is employed without a proper permit.
+If an employer is found to have employed a non-EU national illegally, meaning without the mandatory work permit, the Netherlands Labour Authority (NLA), can impose a hefty fine.
+Fines may vary from a written warning to €6000, depending on the company size and several factual circumstances.
+The NLA imposes fines per infringement of the rules and per employee that is employed without a proper permit.

 When it comes to imposing fines, the legal meaning of the terms ‘employment’, ‘employee’ and ‘employer’ is stretched to cover a wide range of factual situations.
 Also, more than one party can be considered as employer; for instance when employees are hired through a separate contracting company.

 A fine.
-What next?
+What’s next?

 If a fine was already imposed, we can represent you in administrative and – if necessary – court proceedings including the Council of State (the High Administrative Court).
 Everaert Advocaten Immigration Lawyers handles this type of cases regularly and successfully, often resulting in moderation or annulment of the fine.